opennetworkinglab/aether-docs/onramp/blueprints.rst

 :doc:`Development Support </onramp/devel>` section for guidance.

-The ``network`` block of the ``oai`` section configures the necessary tunnels.
-Variable ``network.data_iface`` needs to be modified in the same way as in the ``core`` and ``gnbsim`` sections, as described throughout this Guide.
+The ``network`` block of the ``oai`` section configures the necessary tunnels so the gNB can connect to the Core's user and control planes.
+Variable ``network.data_iface`` needs to be modified in the same way as in the ``core`` and ``gnbsim`` sections of ``vars/main.yml``, as described throughout this Guide.

 The path names associated with variables ``oai.gnb.conf_file`` and ``oai.ue.conf_file`` are OAI-specific configuration files.
 The two given by default are for simulation mode.
-The template directory for the ``gNb`` role also includes a configuration file for the USRP X310 when that hardware is to be deployed; edit variable ``oai.gnb.conf_file`` to point to that file instead.
+The template directory for the ``gNb`` role also includes a configuration file for when the USRP X310 hardware is to be deployed; edit variable ``oai.gnb.conf_file`` to point to that file instead.
 If you plan to use some other OAI configuration file, note that the following two variables in the ``AMF parameters`` section need to be modified to work with the Aether Core:

 .. code-block::